Thursday, May 3, 2018

 "but God shows his love for us in that while we were still sinners, Christ died for us.
 Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.
 For if while we were enemies we were reconciled to God by the death of his Son, much more, now that we are reconciled, shall we be saved by his life."
 (Romans 5:8-10)

-There exists a debt of sin against God who is holy that needed to be settled (Romans 6:23; 1 Corinthians 15:56).
+There exists a debt of sin against God, who is holy, that needed to be settled (Romans 6:23; 1 Corinthians 15:56).
 No man in his fallen condition could possibly fulfill the necessary demands to make restitution.
-Thus, Jesus Christ took on human flesh so that the debt of sin could be paid off.
+Thus, Jesus Christ took on human flesh so that we could be reconciled to God.
 He is without sin.
-An infinite debt requires an infinite payment.
+An infinite debt requires a ransom of infinite value.

 "Anyone who does not love does not know God, because God is love.
 In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins."
 (1 John 4:8-10)

-Christ is the tangible manifestation of God's love for us.
+Jesus is the tangible manifestation of God's love for humanity.
 He came to bring spiritual life to us.
-Therefore, those who desire to have fellowship with God must be reconciled to Him through faith in Jesus Christ.
+Therefore, those who desire to have fellowship with God must be restored to harmony with Him through faith in Christ.
 We must have our sins forgiven.
 We must have our sins removed.
 God took the initiative to save us, even though we had no merit on our part.

 How can a God of love hate at the same time?
 God is love, but love is not God Himself.
 That is not all there is to God.
 There are many aspects of His character.
-God is a complex being.
-His provisional love for sinners is not incompatible with His righteous judgment.
+He is a complex being.
+God's provisional love for sinners is not incompatible with His righteous judgment.
 He has every attribute perfectly.
 If we are Christians, then God is not only our King but also our Father.
-If we water down who He is, then we will end up serving a false god.

 We are justified by God's grace through our faith in Christ's atonement for sin.
 We cannot merit our salvation.
 God desires that all men come to salvation (Acts 17:26-31).
 He wants all to come to repentance (2 Peter 3:9).
 He has no desire in punishing the wicked (Ezekiel 18:23; 33:10-11).
 It is not God who sends people to hell.
 People end up there because that is the eternal destiny that they chose for themselves.
 There is a day coming in which every man will give account of himself to God.